Hotel Cost Per Person Calculator

 Frequently asked questions

-What taxes and fees should I include when calculating hotel cost per person?
+Which taxes and fees should I treat as mandatory when splitting hotel cost per person?